Relaxation approach for learning neural network regularizers for a class of identification problems: Introduction

 \subsection{General learning problem}

 Consider a series of $K$ problems that belong to a given class of optimal control problems indexed by $1\leq k \leq K$, and assume that for each of them we know a solution.
-More precisely, we consider a set of tasks $\hat{z}_k$ that we know to be achieved by the means of a control $\hat{u}_k$.
-The $K$ pairs $\left\{(\hat{z}_k, \hat{u}_k), 1 \leq k \leq K\right\}$ constitutes our data set, and our main goal is, from this data set, to train a regularizer that improves the solving of this class of control problem.
+More precisely, we consider a set of tasks $\hat{y}_k$ that we know to be achieved by the means of parameters $\hat{u}_k$ (the {\it controls}).
+The $K$ pairs $\left\{(\hat{y}_k, \hat{u}_k), 1 \leq k \leq K\right\}$ constitutes our data set, and our main goal is, from this data set, to train a a function denoted by~$r$ that improves the solving of this class of control problem.
 Our supervised-learning problem can be formulated as follows:

-where Problem~$\eqref{pbstandard}$ with $(\hat{z},r) = (\hat{z}_k,r)$ is given by
+where Problem~$\eqref{pbstandard}$ with $(\hat{y},r) = (\hat{y}_k,r)$ is given by

-The set $\mathcal{R}$ describes the class of regularizers in which we design a -- possible -- optimal function $r$.
-The state is denoted by $y$, and the state equation is given by $\varphi(y,u) = 0$.
-The cost $c(y,\hat{z})$ corresponds to a misfit between the state $y$ and the task $\hat{z}$ to achieve.
-The mapping $\gamma$ is given, with values in $\R$, and can correspond for instance to a norm.
+Problems~\eqref{pbstandard} constitute the class of inner-problems for which we want to design a function~$r\in \mathcal{R}$ acting on the parameters~$u$ to identify.
+Designing this function~$r\in\mathcal{R}$ constitutes the outer-problem~\eqref{pbmain}.
+The set $\mathcal{R}$ describes the class of functions in which we design a -- possible -- optimal function $r$.
+In Problem~\eqref{pbstandard}, the state is denoted by $y$, and the state equation is given by $\varphi(y,u) = 0$.
+The cost $c(y,\hat{y})$ corresponds to a misfit between the state $y$ and the task $\hat{y}$ to achieve.
+The mapping $\gamma$ is given, with values in $\R$, and can correspond for example to a norm.